andreagrisafi/SALTED/README.rst

 - Find sparse set of :code:`inp.gpr.Menv` atomic environments in order to recast the SALTED problem on a low dimensional space.
 The non-linearity degree of the model must be defined at this stage by setting the variable :code:`inp.gpr.z` as a positive integer. :code:`z=1` corresponds to a linear model.

    :code:`python3 -m salted.sparse_selection`

+- Compute sparse vectors of descriptors for each atomic type and angular momenta:

+   :code:`python3 -m salted.sparse_vector` (MPI parallelizable)

 - Build equivariant kernels for each density channel and project them over the RKHS as described in Ref.(4).